BCLawLibrary/practical-ai-in-30-days/day-20-more-image-fun-and-putting-everything-together.md

  #### **Quick Start Guide**

 1. Choose an existing presentation or lecture you'd like to enhance.
-2. Copy your notes, outline, or even just explain your topic to an AI assistant.
+2. Copy your notes, outline, or simply explain your topic to an AI assistant.
 3. Let AI help generate fresh perspectives and visual ideas.
 4. Add engaging visuals and data elements.